-The following reflects the Organization's financial assets, as of March 31, 2022, reduced by amounts not available for general use within one year because of contractual, donor-imposed, or internal restrictions and designations:
+The following reflects the Organization's financial assets, as of March 31, 2023 and 2022, reduced by amounts not available for general use within one year because of contractual, donor-imposed, or internal restrictions and designations:

-Financial assets:

-Cash \$ 700,361

-Receivables 651,000

-Total financial assets 1 ,351,361

-Less those unavailable for general expenditures within one year: Receivables collectible beyond one year (65,000)

-Financial assets available to meet cash needs for general expenditures within one year \$ 1 ,286,361
+2023 2022 Financial assets: Cash Receivables Total financial assets \$ 1,637,071 304,494 1,941,565 \$ 692,597 651,000 1,343,597 Less those unavailable for general expenditures within one year: Due to be received in more than one year (65,000) Financial assets available to meet cash needs for general expenditures within one year \$ 1,941,565 \$ 1,278,597

-10. Subsequent Events
+9. Subsequent Events

-Management has evaluated subsequent events through September 2, 2022, the date the financial statements were available to be issued, to evaluate whether any such events warrant adjustment to any reported amounts or inclusion of additional disclosures.
+Management has evaluated subsequent events through August 3, 2023, the date the financial statements were available to be issued, to evaluate whether any such events warrant adjustment to any reported amounts or inclusion of additional disclosures.
 No such adjustments or disclosures were judged to be necessary.